cyclus/cyclus.github.com/source/cep/cep24.rst

 an error will be thrown for the remainder of this minor release cycle (currently release 1.3.1 to 1.3.2).
 At the end of this cycle, arcs with 0-valued preferences will be "quietly" removed (i.e., as quietly as negative-preference arcs are currently).
-An issue will be made perform this update.
+An issue will be made to perform this update.

 For updating archetype code, look primarily to the `AddRequest` and `Adjust*Pref` APIs.